yuhexiong/ipfs-file-api-golang/README.md

 # IPFS File API
-A backend server provides an API for uploading and downloading files to IPFS, and stores the data in a PostgreSQL database.
+A backend server provides an API for uploading and downloading files to IPFS, and stores file CID in a PostgreSQL database.

 ## Overview